Angus Fletcher, Chairperson

-Tony is a JP, an active member of the Rotary Club of Auckland, and a Vice President of the Stroke Foundation, Northern Region.
-Tony has been married to Rachel for 46 years and they have three children and eight grandchildren.
+Tony is a JP, a member of the Rotary Club of Takapuna North, President of Takapuna U3A, a former Vice-President of Stroke Foundation, Northern region.
+He has been married to Rachel for over 50 years; they have three children and eight

 Louise has worked voluntarily for Great Potentials for three years and joined the board at the end of 2009.
 She has spent many years helping with the set up and running her husband’s medical practice in Manurewa where many low decile families live.
 As a dedicated mother of three, she is passionate about children and believes that every child has the right to be loved, nurtured and given the right start in life.

 Leeanne is a dentist working in Newmarket, Auckland.
 She grew up in Dunedin where she attended Queen’s High School and the University of Otago, where she completed her dental degree in 1990.
 In 1994, Leeanne completed a Masters degree in restorative dentistry at University of London.
 She returned to New Zealand in 2003 with a young family of four children and has since then been working full time for her family and as a dentist.
 Focus on her family and improving social outcomes for all New Zealanders motivates Leeanne’s involvement with Great Potentials.